Iteranya/anita-cms/README.md

 - Check the boxes for access permissions
 - Done.

-Anita automatically generates the database table inside anita.db and creates a secure API endpoint.
-The AI is now aware of the api route and you can ask the AI to create a working menu page.
-Or you can simply code your own front end with Alpine and Tailwind.
+Anita automatically generates a secure API endpoint.
+The IDE is now aware of the api route and you can easily inject the required scripts (no code required), then you can simply code your own front end with Alpine and Tailwind through Aina IDE.

 <details>